 Student Learning Outcomes and Methods of AssessmentUpon successfully completing the course, a student will be able to

 1. Discuss social, cultural, and historical, issues that global works address.

 (Core: Communication, Literacy, Critical/Analytical Thinking, Interdisciplinary Mindset and Skills, Ethical/Moral and Civic Engagement, and Global Perspective/World View)

-2. Identify and discuss the main stylistic features of the literary texts studied and how these features affect the impact of each text.
+2. Interpret stylistic features of literary texts and forms of media and how these features affect the impact of each text.
 (Core: Communication, Literacy, Critical/Analytical Thinking)

-3. Compose a focused, organized, well supported, and clearly written analysis of literary texts.
-(Core: Communication, Literacy, Critical/Analytical Thinking)
+3. Compose a focused, organized, and clearly written analysis of global literary texts.
+(Core: Communication, Literacy, Critical/Analytical Thinking, Global Perspective/World View)

 (Core: Communication, Literacy, Critical/Analytical Thinking, Ethical/Moral and Civic Engagement)